unixoide/5th-echelon/README.md

 ### Wireshark dissector

-There is a rudimentary wireshark dissector in rust available.
+There is a rudimentary wireshark dissector for PRUDP/RMC in rust available.
 You can build and install it on linux via

 ```shell
 $ ./scripts/build_dissector.sh